AmaniAbri/Neural-Network-for-structured-data/README.md

 ## Installation

--Tensorflow can be installed in different ways:
+- Tensorflow can be installed in different ways:
--kjkvkhk
+- kjkvkhk
--jhkh
+- jhkh